The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 Pros

-• 14+ billion searchable breach records
+- 14 billion+ searchable breach records

-• Multiple input types (email, phone, name, IP)
+- Multiple input types (email, phone, name, IP)

-• Affordable starting price
+- Affordable entry price

 Cons

-• Ethical considerations around breach data
+- Ethical considerations around breach data

-• Data freshness varies by breach
+- Data freshness varies by breach

-• API rate limits on lower plans
+- API rate limits on lower tiers

 14 Google Dorks

 Google Dorks aren't a tool but a technique: using advanced search operators to find information Google indexes but doesn't surface in normal searches.
-Operators like site:, filetype:, inurl:, and intitle: can reveal exposed documents, login portals, configuration files, and directory listings.
+Operators like site:, filetype:, inurl:, and intitle: can reveal exposed documents, login portals, config files, and directory listings.
 It's the oldest OSINT method and still one of the most effective.

 Pros

-• Completely free, no tools needed
+- Completely free, no tool required

-• Access to Google's massive index
+- Access to Google's massive index

-• Surprisingly effective for finding exposed data
+- Surprisingly effective for finding exposed data

 Cons

-• Requires knowledge of operators
+- Requires knowledge of the operators

-• Manual process, no automation
+- Manual process, no automation

-• Google rate-limits aggressive queries
+- Google rate-limits aggressive querying

 15 Censys